anuppohekar/Machine-Learning-Projects/README.md

 KNNalgorithm.ipynb -- KNN(K Nearest Neighbor) implementation with Riding Mowers dataset, using KNeighborClassifier() algorithm.
 The biggest use of KNN is for search application.

 BostonDecisionTreeDis.ipynb -- Predicting Boston house price with regression using Decision Tree Classifier

+PCA.ipynb -- PCA(Principle Component Analysis) implementation using IRIS dataset, which identify the combination of attributes that account for the most variance in the data